-If you’re about to send the little ones off to school for another year, you’re probably knee-deep in the process of shopping for their supplies by now.
-Outfitting your children with backpacks, lunchboxes, binders, and more can be a costly venture, and every parent undertakes it when autumn rolls around.
-However, with just a little research and planning you can find plenty of ways to reduce the financial burden of back-to-school shopping.
+If you’re about to send the little ones off to school for another year, you’re probably knee deep in the process of shopping for their supplies by now.
+Outfitting your children with backpacks, lunchboxes, binders and more can be a costly venture, and every parent undertakes it when autumn rolls around.
+With a little research and planning, however, you can find plenty of ways to reduce the financial burden of back-to-school shopping.

 1. Check Your Current Inventory

-Before you head out on your first shopping trip, get the kids involved and ask them to round up everything they have leftover from last year.
+Before you head out on your first shopping trip, get the kids involved and ask them to round up everything they have left from last year.
 If they dig deep, you might be surprised by what’s still on-hand.
-If those backpacks and jackets are still just as good as they were last year, have your children use them, and if you get some pushback, just placate them with another, smaller, purchase.
+If those backpacks and jackets are still just as good as they were last year, have your children reuse them.
+If you get some pushback, just placate them with another smaller purchase.

 2. Create a Shopping List

-Gather up supply lists from each of your kids’ classes and mark off any items you already have on-hand.
-Once you’ve done that, be sure to bring the list with you when you shop – forgetting it could mean a lot of dollars spent on unnecessary purchases.
+Gather supplies lists from each of your kids’ classes and mark off any items you already have on-hand.
+Once you’ve done that, be sure to bring the list with you when you shop — forgetting it could mean a lot of money spent on unnecessary purchases.
 If any of the items on your children’s lists are optional, just don’t buy them.
-If you change your mind down the road, you can always purchase them later – usually after they’ve gone on sale.
+If you change your mind down the road, you can always purchase them later — usually after they’ve gone on sale.

 3. Get Free Supplies

-Sign up for the rewards program at your preferred office supplier and stay on top of your emails.
+Sign up for the rewards program at your preferred office-supplies store, and stay on top of your emails.
 You can generally opt to receive notifications when school supplies are available at a discount, or possibly for free after a 100% cash-back rebate.
-You usually have to pay full price for items, but at the beginning of the following quarter you’re going to be issued a reward certificate.
+You usually have to pay full price for items, but at the beginning of the following quarter you’re going to be issued a rewards certificate.
 Most websites post these offers online, so be sure to remember your username and password for each so you can easily access them once they’re ready.

 4. Never Pay Full Price